top of page

 Nour A. (23yrs) – Barcelona, Spain 2023

-“She helped me beyond my expectations as she took very much care for me and been such a great guidance into this Ayurvedic Journey.
-What I truly honored is that she does not look on the clock or stops the sessions abruptly – with her it’s very different!
-She will stay along your side and ensures you get all the awareness that one needs to internalize the solutions during each session.
-I am so grateful that she was my Coach and Health Counselor to understand relationships with food and intertwined Ness of Life.
+“She helped me beyond my expectations, as she took very much care for me and been such a great guidance into this Ayurvedic Journey.
+What I truly honoured is that she does not look on the clock or stops the sessions abruptly – with her it’s very different!
+She will stay along your side and ensures you get all the awareness that one needs to internalise the solutions during each session.
+I am so grateful that she was my Coach and Health Counsellor to understand relationships with food and intertwined Ness of Life.

 I learned so much about myself and also sparked my spiritual awareness.